-Instead of leaving Korčula from Vela Luka to Split, we decided to drive to Dominče (around 2km from Korčula Town), and we took the ferry to Orebić, which is just a 15-minute ride.
+Instead of leaving Korčula from Vela Luka to Split, we decided to drive to Dominče (around 2km from Korčula Town), and we took the ferry to Orebić Town, which is just a 15-minute ride.

-> Orebić is a port town located towards the tip of the Pelješac Peninsula, directly across the island of Korčula.
+Orebić is a port town located towards the tip of the Pelješac Peninsula, directly across the island of Korčula.

 It is home to some beautiful beaches, including sandy beaches that are a rarity in Croatia.

 Plus it is the heart for the wine’s producing in the country.
 You can visit the vineyards and have tastings of the fabulous wine.
 Some of them are not known by the public and yet, have a very distinctive taste.

 The village has supermarkets (such as Konzum and Studenac), newsagents, pharmacies, banks and a few bars and restaurants with the majority of services being located along the town’s main street.

 – Franciscan Monastery of Our Lady of Angels, from the 15th century.

 – Maritime Museum contains the history of the maritime industry in the area.

 – Mimbelli summer residence and captains’ gardens with exotic plants, such as bananas and avocado